 Figure 3: Five Pillars of Zero Trust

 Another key component of Zero Trust is the concept of least-privilege access.
 The idea is that a user or system should have access to only those resources that are specifically required to perform the task at hand.
 No more, no less.
 This concept is discussed in detail later in this guide, in .

 Although companies are interested in moving to a Zero Trust architecture because it offers more security than traditional models, most companies will not be able to implement Zero Trust principles and technologies throughout their organization all at once.
 Most organizations start implementing Zero Trust with only one application or a small number of applications.

 This guide addresses only one use case: securing traditional, Windows-based applications.
 This guide in no way presents a complete Zero Trust model that covers any other use case.
 However, the foundational principles used in this guide will be used for future Zero Trust use cases that VMware documents.
 Reading this guide will therefore familiarize you with the core principles and architecture described in other use cases.

-This guide helps IT architects, consultants, and information security administrators involved in planning, designing, and implementing a Zero Trust security solution for the VMware Horizon® desktops and published applications in their organization.
+This guide helps IT architects, consultants, and information security administrators involved in planning, designing, and implementing a solution for the ® desktops and published applications in their organization.
 Readers should have:

 - A solid understanding of the mobile device landscape